Eternal Solar - Solar Energy Solutions for Africa

 A typical system consists of a flywheel supported by connected to a .
 The flywheel and sometimes motor–generator may be enclosed in a to reduce friction and energy loss.
 First-generation flywheel energy-storage systems use a large flywheel rotating on mechanical bearings.
 Newer systems use composite that have a hi.
 [PDF Version]

-German flywheel energy storage
+How flywheel energy storage can help

-German flywheel energy storage
+How flywheel energy storage can help

 Flywheel energy storage device aircraft carrier pictures and prices